 Do Not Allow Sacred Cows to Form

 The objective is to not allow Sacred Cows to be born in the first place.
 We know that they take control and abuse it.
 But if you do have Sacred Cows in your organization, then you need to deal with it.
 Build out the number 2 and number 3 person.
 Every company should also build a succession plan for key employees.
-And most importantly, do not allow your company to be held hostage by anyone!
+And most importantly, do not allow your company to be held hostage by anyone due lack of succession planning!
 Be the trusted advisor your CEO needs and access the How to be a Wingman guide.

 Access your Projections Execution Plan in SCFO Lab.
 The step-by-step plan to get ahead of your cash flow.